jburnford/HGISlab_USASK/ProgrammingHistorianNLTKdraft.md

-Next we canproduce a vocabulary of words used in the text by discarding all duplicates and sorting the results.
+Next we can produce a vocabulary of words used in the text by discarding all duplicates and sorting the results.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~